Guidelines

 3. Treatment

-1. If the alopecia score in whole body or specific zones is higher than it was during the previous examination, use Appendix B as a reference for further diagnosis and treatment.
+1. If the alopecia score is a 2 or higher (see table above), use Appendix B as a reference for further diagnosis and treatment in consultation with the faculty veterinarian.

-2. If alopecia is caused by psychological factors based on clinical findings, develop a plan with input from faculty for each individual case in accordance with the Primate Environmental Enrichment Program (PEEP).
+2. If alopecia is determined to be caused by psychological factors, develop a plan for each individual case in accordance with the Primate Environmental Enrichment Program (PEEP).

 3. Notify the lab manager and husbandry responsible for the care of the animals of this plan.